marhthing/matdev/README.md

 ## 🚀 Quick Deploy

-### Auto-Manager (Replit)
+### Auto-Manager
-Use our auto-manager system to automatically deploy and update your bot on Replit:
+Use our auto-manager system to automatically deploy and update your application:

 <div align="center">